yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-api.markdown

 }
 {% endhighlight %}

+{% note %}
-{% plus %} The `GigaSpace.writeMultiple` method can be used to write a batch of documents.
+- The `GigaSpace.writeMultiple` method can be used to write a batch of documents.
-{% exclamation %} Update semantics are the same as POJO, except **partial update** that is not currently supported.
+- Update semantics are the same as POJO, except **partial update** that is not currently supported.
-{% exclamation %} Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
+- Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
 Other characters might have special behaviours in GigaSpaces (for example: the dot ('.') is used to distinguish nested paths).
+{%endnote%}

 # Reading and Removing Documents